Case of man accused in Quebec City mosque shootings to resume March 30

 The case of the man charged with murder in last month’s mosque shootings in Quebec City will resume March 30.

-Alexandre Bissonnette appeared in court this morning as the Crown handed over evidence to the defence lawyer.
+Alexandre Bissonnette, 27, appeared in court on Tuesday as the Crown handed over evidence to the defence lawyer.

 Bissonnette faces six counts of first-degree murder and five of attempted murder using a restricted firearm.